 Most shower doors are constructed using tempered glass with either stainless steel or aluminum framing.
 The framing typically comes with a chrome finish, though a number of other options might be available, including matte black, brushed nickel, oil-rubbed bronze, and matte gold.

 The glass used for shower doors ranges in thickness with the most common sizes being ¼ inch and ⅜ inch.
-Clear glass is the most popular because of its modern aesthetic and tendency to make a bathroom feel larger.
-Clear glass is, however, higher maintenance when it comes to cleaning and provides no privacy in shared bathrooms.
+Clear glass shower doors are the most popular because of the modern aesthetic and tendency to make a bathroom feel larger.
+Clear glass requires, however, more maintenance when it comes to cleaning and provides no privacy in shared bathrooms.
 Frosted and opaque textured glass are both easier to maintain and provide increased privacy.

 Handle and Towel Bars

 Shower door handles come in several different styles.
 They can align vertically or horizontally and can be simple and unobtrusive or designed to make a visual impact.
 Choose a shower door with a handle or towel bar in a style or finish that matches the other fixtures in the bathroom such as the showerhead, faucets, and drawer pulls.

 Some models have built-in towel bars on the door’s exterior, which can be a great space-saving solution in small bathrooms.

 Shower doors may or may not require professional installation, depending on the specific model.
 While installing some products is a weekend DIY project, others are more complex, and the manufacturer will recommend hiring an expert for the job.
 When hiring a professional, expect the job to take from 2 to 4 hours.